Breast screening - frequently asked questions

 To help someone with limited capacity understand breast screening, you may find the picture leaflet An easy guide to breast screening helpful.
 To find out more on making a best interests decision, the following publications are available from the Office of the Public Guardian; Making decisions: A guide for family, friends and other unpaid carers (PDF 390Kb).
 Making decisions: A guide for people who work in health and social care (PDF 320Kb).

 To find out more about consent to screening, please read our Consent to cancer screening guidance.

 I haven't been called for breast screening even though I'm over 50 - do I need to contact anyone?

 The Breast Screening Programme is a rolling one which calls women from doctors' practices in turn.
 This means not every woman receives her invitation as soon as she is 50.
 It will be sometime between the ages of 50 and 53.
+You may be called in the year you turn 50.
 If you are registered with a GP and the practice has your correct details, then you will automatically receive an invitation.
 You don't need to contact anyone but you might like to ask your surgery when the women on their list are next due for screening.Back to top